AdobeDocs/commerce-php/src/pages/developer/components/object-manager/index.md

 ## Overview

-Large applications, such as the Magento application, use an object manager to avoid boilerplate code when composing objects during instantiation.
+Large applications, such as the Adobe Commerce and Magento Open Source applications, use an object manager to avoid boilerplate code when composing objects during instantiation.

-In the Magento framework, the implementation of the [`ObjectManagerInterface`][] performs the duties of an object manager.
+In Adobe Commerce and Magento Open Source, the implementation of the [`ObjectManagerInterface`][] performs the duties of an object manager.

 <InlineAlert variant="warning" slots="text"/>

-Magento prohibits the direct use of the `ObjectManager` in your code because it hides the real dependencies of a class.
+The application prohibits the direct use of the `ObjectManager` in your code because it hides the real dependencies of a class.
 See [usage rules][].

 ## Responsibilities